Chris Parkin

-Christopher Wilton Parkin (born 1948) is a New Zealand businessman, art collector and philanthropist.
+Sir Christopher Wilton Parkin (born 1948) is a New Zealand businessman, art collector and philanthropist.

 Early life

 Parkin was born in Doncaster, England in 1948 and emigrated to New Zealand with his family in 1952.
 He grew up in Waikanae and Ōtaki and attended Otaki College, graduating in 1966.
 He studied geochemistry and business at Victoria University of Wellington, graduating with a Master's degree with Honours and a Bachelor of Commerce.

 Career

 Parkin bought his first property for $12,500 at age 23, while still a student.
 He sold it for $30,000 a few years later.

 After graduating from university Parkin found work with a manufacturing business.
 Two years later he moved to Development Finance Corporation as a financial analyst, and later convinced his employer to open an office in San Francisco.

 In 1979 Parkin and his second wife moved to California for his work as a business analyst.
 Parkin spent four years in the US marketing New Zealand's export tax incentives to US businesses.
 He returned from the US to Wellington in 1983 and invested in more property – blocks of apartments which he renovated and sold.

 Parkin took over management of the Museum Hotel in October 1990 and bought the building from the Government in 1992.
 In 1993 he moved the hotel on rails to a new location in Cable Street.
 Parkin sold the hotel in 2015.